18-Wheeler Accidents Las Vegas, Nevada

 Eighteen-wheeler accidents are often extremely severe, in terms of injuries to drivers, passengers, and pedestrians as well as the destruction of vehicles and other property.
 Individuals and families who are impacted by Las Vegas-area 18-wheeler accidents can benefit from legal representation by Bertoldo, Baker, Carter & Smith.

-To schedule, a consultation with our Las Vegas Truck accident lawyers contact us today.
+To schedule, a consultation with our Las Vegas Truck accident lawyers contacts us today.
 We will advise you of your legal rights and options for pursuing benefits.

 The injuries incurred in 18-wheeler accidents are often catastrophic.
 This is in part because of the tremendous size of 18-wheeler trucks and the challenges of controlling them: